odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ];
 ```

-> **Note:** I use PDO and SQL here for learning purposes only.
+> **Note:** PDO and SQL is used here for learning purposes only.
 In a real application the use
-> of an SQL QuickBuilder would be recommended from a maintainability and security point of view.
+> of a SQL QueryBuilder would be better for maintainability and security.

-Insert a `PDO::class` container definition to `config/container.php`:
+Insert a `PDO::class` DI container definition to `config/container.php`:

 ```php
 PDO::class => function (ContainerInterface $container) {